Worldwide Engagement for Digitizing Biocollections

 How can I get involved as a participant?

-Make some time during the WeDigBio Lite 2020 event (April 16–19) or the WeDigBio 2020 event (October 15–18) to help digitize at one of the participating platforms either during a local onsite event or from a location and time of your choosing.
+Make some time during WeDigBio to help digitize at one of the participating platforms either during a local onsite event or from a location and time of your choosing.
 Please note that wedigbio.org is not a platform for digitizing biocollections.
 Instead, we provide links to participating online sites with the Find a Project page (under Get Involved in the menu).
 And don't forget to join the social media buzz surrounding the event!

 How can I find projects at an institution close to me?